defimal/HuskerFresh/readme.md

 SSL is forced with `sslmode=require` to match Neon defaults.

-## Viewing Neon offers
+## Viewing Neon requests

-- The `core` app maps directly to the existing `public.users` and `public.offers` tables in Neon; no Django-managed tables are created.
+- The `core` app maps directly to the existing `public.users` and `public.requests` tables in Neon; no Django-managed tables are created.
-- Run `python manage.py runserver` and visit `http://127.0.0.1:8001/offers/` to see every offer pulled straight from `public.offers` (joined with `public.users` for owner names).
+- Run `python manage.py runserver` and visit `http://127.0.0.1:8001/requests/` to see every request pulled straight from `public.requests` (joined with `public.users` for requester names).

+## Donate 1 Swipe flow

+Each request row exposes a “Donate 1 Swipe” button.
+Pressing it issues a single POST to `/requests/<id>/donate/` that atomically:

+1. Decrements the donor’s `public.users.meal_swipes`.
+2. Increments the requester’s `public.users.meal_swipes`.
+3. Decrements `public.requests.swipes_needed` and flips `status` to `matched` if it hits zero.
+4. Awards the donor 1 `donation_point`, which feeds the leaderboard shown at the bottom of the dashboard.

+All three updates run inside `transaction.atomic()` with row-level locks (`SELECT ...
+FOR UPDATE`) to ensure consistency even if multiple devices donate simultaneously.